 As a recruitment consultant, I facilitate and highlight candidates’ skills, making them a good fit for an employer.
 However, it is a responsibility for each one of us to give women in our life their due credit and remind them of their strengths.

-After coming out of my thoughts, I answered that lady “A woman can do anything she wants”.
-After hearing this she felt confident, smiled, and said “you are right”.
-Being a mother, I felt connected to her and it was a great moment of pride for me that I was able to help her regain her confidence.
+After coming out of my thoughts, I answered that lady, “A woman can do anything she wants”.
+After hearing this, she felt confident, smiled, and said, “You are right”.
+Being a mother, I felt connected to her, and it was a great moment of pride for me that I was able to help her regain her confidence.

-The real meaning of women’s empowerment is to make them well educated and leave them free so that they can become capable to make their own decisions in any field.
+The real meaning of women’s empowerment is to make them well-educated and leave them free so that they can become capable to make their own decisions in any field.

-“Life is tough, my darling, but so are you.”
+Finally, I wanted to say only one line for all women: “Life is tough, my darling, but so are you.”

-So, Let’s stand together for a better world. #Happy International Women’s Day to all lovely women’s in the world.
+Let’s stand together for a better world. #Happy International Women’s Day to all lovely women’s in the world.